DanielePizzocchero/onfido-sdk-node/README.md

 5. Visit http://localhost:3000 in your browser to access the application

 ## Usage
-1. Input your first name, last name and workflow id in the form
+1. Input your first name, last name in the form
 2. Click the submit button
 3. The SDK will be initialised and displayed on the page